J. Michael Pearson: Philanthropy

 In 2011, Pearson donated $15 million to the Duke University School of Nursing on behalf of his wife who graduated from Duke University School of Nursing in 1984.
 In honor of this gift, the school named their main facility the Christine Siegler Pearson Building.
 In 2014, he donated $30 million to Duke's Edmund T. Pratt Jr. School of Engineering where he graduated in 1981.
 The $30 million contribution in 2014 placed the Pearsons as fourth on Duke Forward's list of largest contributors.
 To make this donation, Pearson had previously taken a $100 million loan from Goldman Sachs, who later demanded repayment of the loan in April 2014.
 They had previously donated $7.5 million to the Fuqua School of Business.

 Personal life

 Pearson was married to Christine Siegler with four children.
 However, in 2013, Christine sued her husband for a divorce.
 Pearson had appeared on a Florida magazine with another woman several years before as a "couple".
-His son, Morgan Pearson, is an Olympic silver medalist in the triathlon.
+His son, Morgan Pearson, won an Olympic silver medal in the triathlon mixed team relay when he anchored the United States team in the 2020 Tokyo Olympic Games.